rikkarth/ez-vdl/README.md

-# rmvdl
+# ez-vdl (Easy Video Downloader)

-**rmvdl** is a simple command-line tool to download videos from X by providing the URL of the post containing the video.
+**ez-vdl** is a simple command-line tool to download videos by providing the URL containing the video.
 It uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) under the hood for reliable video downloads.

 ## Features